Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Bounds in Reflection Positive and other systems

 In such systems, a Boltzmann probability density (or Euclidean path integral measure) becomes a reflection symmetric form product $\rho_{\Lambda}^{\sf {canonical }}=\frac{e^{-\beta H}}{Z}=\frac{e^{-\beta \bar{F}}}{\sqrt{Z}} \theta_{P}\left(\frac{e^{-\beta F}}{\sqrt{Z}}\right)$ that ensures positivity.
 For any two points $i'$ and $j'$, we may choose the plane $P$ to be the perpendicular bisector of the segment $(i' j')$.
 For such a perpendicular bisecting plane $P$,

 When applied to the general Hamiltonians of Eq. (\ref{eq:decoupled+sum}, \ref{HFPF}), in Reflection Positive systems, the inequality of Eq. (\ref{eq:RP+})) becomes

+This inequality is saturated (i.e., becomes an equality) when the Hamiltonian of Eq. (\ref{eq:decoupled+sum}) is a sum of decoupled terms (the situation discussed in Section \ref{decoupled}).
 Physically, Eq. (\ref{positive-connect}) maintains that the connected correlation function (or covariance) between the local Hamiltonians $\tilde{H}_{i^{\prime}}^{H}$ and $\tilde{H}_{j^{\prime}}^{H}$ associated with the two reflection related points $i'$ and $j'$ (Eq. (\ref{i'j'eq})) is positive semi-definite.
 To give a flavor of what this broadly means, we very briefly discuss standard critical phenomena.
-In, e.g., typical critical systems away from their transition points, connected correlation functions (such as that of Eq. (\ref{positive-connect})) may exponentially decay to zero, with a finite correlation length, as the spatial separation $|i^{\prime} - j^{\prime}|$ tends to infinity and decay algebraically in the distance $|i^{\prime} - j^{\prime}|$ at the critical transition point.
+In typical critical systems away from their transition points, connected correlation functions (such as that of Eq. (\ref{positive-connect})) may exponentially decay to zero, with a finite correlation length, as the spatial separation $|i^{\prime} - j^{\prime}|$ tends to infinity and decay algebraically in the distance $|i^{\prime} - j^{\prime}|$ at the critical transition point.
 This is indeed what transpires in uniform short range ferromagnets (that may be trivially expressed in the form of Eq. (\ref{HFPF}).
 We stress that Eq. (\ref{positive-connect}) does not imply finite positive connected correlations for all $|i^{\prime} - j^{\prime}|$.
 Rather, this inequality merely asserts that the connected correlations cannot be negative.
 The minimal Hamiltonians $ \tilde{H}_{i^{\prime}}$, in a partition of the form of Eq. (\ref{eq:decoupled+sum}), for which Eq. (\ref{positive-connect}) will be satisfied may depend on the temperature defining $\rho_{\Lambda}^{\sf {canonical }}$.